How to implement a HACCP System

 Establish documentation concerning all procedures and records appropriate to these principles and their application.

-Verify that HACCP is working effectively. * Note that in CODEX Annex Guidelines Principle 6 and Principle 7 are verify then document, from a practical point of view I find it easier to document then establish verification procedures which should also be documented.
-The following steps should be implemented in establishing the HACCP System:
+Note that in CODEX Annex Guidelines Principle 6 and Principle 7 are verify then document, from a practical point of view we find it easier to document then establish verification procedures which should also be documented.

 Hazard Analysis